unrealxCode/Discord-Twitter-Tool/README.md

 # TwitterReply
-Retweet and Reply to a tweet from Discord
+Retweet and Reply to a tweet from Discord using the Tweepy API.

+Requirements:
+install Python latest ver
+import Tweepy